Waznop/Lab-4---Boolieve-It-Or-Not/README.md

-# Lab 3: Boolieve It Or Not
+# Lab 4: Boolieve It Or Not

 In this lab, you will learn how to:
 - use `bool` variables
 - use comparison operators
 - use if statements
+- use switch statements

 ## Question 1: odd.cpp